-These Easy Bakery-Style Molasses Cookies are just like the cookies you find in a fine bakery, except you can mix the dough up in one bowl in just ten minutes – and they cost WAY less!
+These Easy Bakery-Style Molasses Cookies are just like the cookies you find in a fine bakery, except you mix them up in one bowl and they cost WAY less!

 Pie in the sky?

 Come on, really?
 Just stir all the ingredients together, no mixer involved?
 No creaming butter and sugar?
 Just roll the dough in balls, bake them and they come out of the oven 10 minutes later, all crinkly-crackly, looking like they just walked out of a fancy bakery?
 No way.